 How To Recover Damages for a Dog Bite

 Many victims of dog bites are bitten by dogs owned by friends or family.
 This means that many people injured by dogs sometimes choose to pay for their injuries rather than hold the dog owner responsible because they are afraid forcing the dog owner to pay out-of-pocket would ruin their relationship.

-Types of Damages You Can Recover for a Dog Bite
+What Types of Damages You Can Recover for a Dog Bite?

 Even if a dog owner does not have proper insurance to pay for damages their dog causes, they are still legally responsible for compensating anyone who has been injured by their pet.